zmaril/OgreDocs/README.md

 ***

-## Map
+## Map-like functions

 The following functions are conceptually similar in scope to `clojure.core/map` and so are grouped together.
-They all take in a function and perform some transformation on it.
+They all take in some object and perform a transformation on it.

 ### id